-This spring, OKCMOA will be reopening its second-floor galleries with an exciting new presentation of its permanent collection.
-Headlining this reinstallation is the Museum’s latest acquisition, Kehinde Wiley’s monumental new portrait Jacob de Graeff (2018) from the artist’s Kehinde Wiley: Saint Louis exhibition.
-Wiley’s extraordinary painting will anchor a new portrait gallery that also features works by Anthony van Dyck, Pierre-Auguste Renoir, and George Bellows.
-A second section of portraits will explore the genre during America’s Colonial period with the Museum’s extraordinary George Washington painting and its rarely seen John Singleton Copleys all on view.
-Other galleries will focus on a variety of topics such as the still life, scenes of urban life, animal paintings, landscapes, seascapes, and the body and the nude.
-Featured artists will include Georgia O’Keeffe, Stuart Davis, William Merritt Chase, George Inness, Gustave Courbet, Eugène Boudin, Thomas Moran, Karen LaMonte, Alice Neel and Andy Goldsworthy.
+In the spring of 2019, we reopened our second-floor galleries with an exciting new presentation of our permanent collection.
+Headlining this reinstallation is the Museum’s recent acquisition, Kehinde Wiley’s monumental new portrait Jacob de Graeff (2018) from the artist’s Kehinde Wiley: Saint Louis exhibition.
+Wiley’s extraordinary painting anchors a new portrait gallery that also features a newly acquired painting by John Singleton Copley and works by Anthony van Dyck, Pierre-Auguste Renoir, Alice Neel, and George Bellows, as well as the Museum’s extraordinary George Washington painting.
+Other galleries focus on a variety of topics such as the still life, animal paintings, landscapes, seascapes, and genre and history painting.
+Featured artists include Georgia O’Keeffe, Gustave Courbet, Eugène Boudin, Thomas Moran, Charles Willson Peale, Robert Henri, Richard Diebenkorn, and Luca Giordano.

 In 2019, OKCMOA also acquired “An Italian Autumn” by renowned American artist Thomas Cole.
 This major work by an American master adds to the Museum’s strong collection of American art prior to 1945.
 Cole’s painting headlines our landscape and animal painting gallery that also features works by George Inness, Gustave Courbet, Thomas Moran, Jasper Cropsey, John Sloan, Oscar Brousse Jacobson, Doel Reed, and Alexandre Hogue, among others.